AWS EC2¶

 CPUUtilization |

-The percentage of physical CPU time used by Amazon EC2 to run EC2 instances, including time spent running user code and Amazon EC2 code.
+The percentage of physical CPU time that Amazon EC2 uses to run the EC2 instance, including the time spent running user code and Amazon EC2 code.
 At a high level, CPUUtilization is the sum of guest CPUUtilization and hypervisor CPUUtilization .
-Due to factors such as legacy device emulation, non-legacy device configurations, interrupt-intensive workloads, live migrations, and live updates, the percentages displayed in the operating system's tools may differ from those in CloudWatch.
+Due to factors such as legacy device emulation, non-legacy device configuration, interrupt-intensive workloads, live migration, and live updates, the percentage displayed by tools in the operating system may differ from CloudWatch.
 Unit: Percentage |

 DiskReadOps |

-The number of read operations completed on all instance store volumes available to the instance during the specified time period.
-To calculate the average I/O operations per second (IOPS) for this period, divide the total number of operations for this period by the total number of seconds.
-If there are no instance store volumes, the value is 0 or the metric is not reported.
+The number of read operations completed from all instance store volumes available to the instance during the specified period.
+To calculate the average I/O operations per second (IOPS) for the period, divide the total number of operations by the total number of seconds.
+If there are no instance store volumes, the value is 0 or the Metric is not reported.
 Unit: Count |

 DiskWriteOps |

-The number of write operations completed on all instance store volumes available to the instance during the specified time period.
-To calculate the average I/O operations per second (IOPS) for this period, divide the total number of operations for this period by the total number of seconds.
-If there are no instance store volumes, the value is 0 or the metric is not reported.
+The number of write operations completed to all instance store volumes available to the instance during the specified period.
+To calculate the average I/O operations per second (IOPS) for the period, divide the total number of operations by the total number of seconds.
+If there are no instance store volumes, the value is 0 or the Metric is not reported.
 Unit: Count |

 DiskReadBytes |

 The number of bytes read from all instance store volumes available to the instance.
-This metric determines how much data the application reads from the instance's hard drive.
+This Metric is used to determine the amount of data that the application reads from the instance's hard disk.
 It can be used to determine the speed of the application.
-The reported amount is the number of bytes received during the period.
+The reported number is the number of bytes received during the period.
 If you are using basic (5-minute) monitoring, you can divide this number by 300 to get bytes/second.
-If you use detailed (1-minute) monitoring, divide it by 60.
-You can also use the CloudWatch metric math function DIFF_TIME to find the number of bytes per second.
-For example, if you plot DiskReadBytes as m1 in CloudWatch, the metric math formula m1/(DIFF_TIME(m1)) returns the metric in bytes/second.
-For more information about DIFF_TIME and other metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
-If there are no instance store volumes, the value is 0 or the metric is not reported.
+If you are using detailed (1-minute) monitoring, divide it by 60.
+You can also use the CloudWatch Metric math function DIFF_TIME to find the number of bytes per second.
+For example, if you plot DiskReadBytes as m1 in CloudWatch, the Metric math formula m1/(DIFF_TIME(m1)) will return the Metric in bytes/second.
+For more information on DIFF_TIME and other Metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
+If there are no instance store volumes, the value is 0 or the Metric is not reported.
 Unit: Bytes |

 DiskWriteBytes |

 The number of bytes written to all instance store volumes available to the instance.
-This metric determines how much data the application writes to the instance's hard drive.
+This Metric is used to determine the amount of data that the application writes to the instance's hard disk.
 It can be used to determine the speed of the application.
-The reported amount is the number of bytes received during the period.
+The reported number is the number of bytes received during the period.
 If you are using basic (5-minute) monitoring, you can divide this number by 300 to get bytes/second.
-If you use detailed (1-minute) monitoring, divide it by 60.
-You can also use the CloudWatch metric math function DIFF_TIME to find the number of bytes per second.
-For example, if you plot DiskWriteBytes as m1 in CloudWatch, the metric math formula m1/(DIFF_TIME(m1)) returns the metric in bytes/second.
-For more information about DIFF_TIME and other metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
-If there are no instance store volumes, the value is 0 or the metric is not reported.
+If you are using detailed (1-minute) monitoring, divide it by 60.
+You can also use the CloudWatch Metric math function DIFF_TIME to find the number of bytes per second.
+For example, if you plot DiskWriteBytes as m1 in CloudWatch, the Metric math formula m1/(DIFF_TIME(m1)) will return the Metric in bytes/second.
+For more information on DIFF_TIME and other Metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
+If there are no instance store volumes, the value is 0 or the Metric is not reported.
 Unit: Bytes |

 MetadataNoToken |

 The number of successful accesses to the instance metadata service without a token.
-This metric is used to determine if any process is accessing the instance metadata using Instance Metadata Service Version 1 but not using a token.
-If all requests use a token-enabled session (i.e., Instance Metadata Service Version 2), then the value is 0.
-For more information, see Transitioning to Using Instance Metadata Service Version 2.
+This Metric is used to determine if any process is accessing instance metadata using instance metadata service version 1 without using a token.
+If all requests use sessions that support tokens (i.e., instance metadata service version 2), the value is 0.
+For more information, see Transition to Using Instance Metadata Service Version 2.
 Unit: Count |

 NetworkIn |

 The number of bytes received by the instance on all network interfaces.
-This metric determines the incoming network traffic flowing to a single instance.
-The reported amount is the number of bytes received during the period.
+This Metric is used to determine the incoming network traffic to a single instance.
+The reported number is the number of bytes received during the period.
 If you are using basic (5-minute) monitoring and the statistic is Sum, you can divide this number by 300 to get bytes/second.
-If you use detailed (1-minute) monitoring and the statistic is Sum, divide it by 60.
-You can also use the CloudWatch metric math function DIFF_TIME to find the number of bytes per second.
-For example, if you plot NetworkIn as m1 in CloudWatch, the metric math formula m1/(DIFF_TIME(m1)) returns the metric in bytes/second.
-For more information about DIFF_TIME and other metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
+If you are using detailed (1-minute) monitoring and the statistic is Sum, divide it by 60.
+You can also use the CloudWatch Metric math function DIFF_TIME to find the number of bytes per second.
+For example, if you plot NetworkIn as m1 in CloudWatch, the Metric math formula m1/(DIFF_TIME(m1)) will return the Metric in bytes/second.
+For more information on DIFF_TIME and other Metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
 Unit: Bytes |

 NetworkOut |

 The number of bytes sent by the instance on all network interfaces.
-This metric determines the outgoing network traffic from a single instance.
-The reported amount is the number of bytes sent during the period.
+This Metric is used to determine the outgoing network traffic from a single instance.
+The reported number is the number of bytes sent during the period.
 If you are using basic (5-minute) monitoring and the statistic is Sum, you can divide this number by 300 to get bytes/second.
-If you use detailed (1-minute) monitoring and the statistic is Sum, divide it by 60.
-You can also use the CloudWatch metric math function DIFF_TIME to find the number of bytes per second.
-For example, if you plot NetworkOut as m1 in CloudWatch, the metric math formula m1/(DIFF_TIME(m1)) returns the metric in bytes/second.
-For more information about DIFF_TIME and other metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
+If you are using detailed (1-minute) monitoring and the statistic is Sum, divide it by 60.
+You can also use the CloudWatch Metric math function DIFF_TIME to find the number of bytes per second.
+For example, if you plot NetworkOut as m1 in CloudWatch, the Metric math formula m1/(DIFF_TIME(m1)) will return the Metric in bytes/second.
+For more information on DIFF_TIME and other Metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
 Unit: Bytes |

 NetworkPacketsIn |

 The number of packets received by the instance on all network interfaces.
-This metric identifies the volume of incoming traffic based on the number of packets on a single instance.
-This metric is only available for basic monitoring (5-minute periods).
-To calculate the number of packets per second (PPS) received by the instance in 5 minutes, divide the Sum statistic by 300.
-You can also use the CloudWatch metric math function DIFF_TIME to find the number of packets per second.
-For example, if you plot NetworkPacketsIn as m1 in CloudWatch, the metric math formula m1/(DIFF_TIME(m1)) returns the metric in packets/second.
-For more information about DIFF_TIME and other metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
+This Metric identifies the amount of incoming traffic based on the number of packets on a single instance.
+This Metric is only available for basic monitoring (5-minute periods).
+To calculate the number of packets received per second (PPS) by the instance in 5 minutes, divide the Sum statistic by 300.
+You can also use the CloudWatch Metric math function DIFF_TIME to find the number of packets per second.
+For example, if you plot NetworkPacketsIn as m1 in CloudWatch, the Metric math formula m1/(DIFF_TIME(m1)) will return the Metric in packets/second.
+For more information on DIFF_TIME and other Metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
 Unit: Count |

 NetworkPacketsOut |

 The number of packets sent by the instance on all network interfaces.
-This metric identifies the volume of outgoing traffic based on the number of packets on a single instance.
-This metric is only available for basic monitoring (5-minute periods).
-To calculate the number of packets per second (PPS) sent by the instance in 5 minutes, divide the Sum statistic by 300.
-You can also use the CloudWatch metric math function DIFF_TIME to find the number of packets per second.
-For example, if you plot NetworkPacketsOut as m1 in CloudWatch, the metric math formula m1/(DIFF_TIME(m1)) returns the metric in packets/second.
-For more information about DIFF_TIME and other metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
+This Metric identifies the amount of outgoing traffic based on the number of packets on a single instance.
+This Metric is only available for basic monitoring (5-minute periods).
+To calculate the number of packets sent per second (PPS) by the instance in 5 minutes, divide the Sum statistic by 300.
+You can also use the CloudWatch Metric math function DIFF_TIME to find the number of packets per second.
+For example, if you plot NetworkPacketsOut as m1 in CloudWatch, the Metric math formula m1/(DIFF_TIME(m1)) will return the Metric in packets/second.
+For more information on DIFF_TIME and other Metric math functions, see Using Metric Math in the Amazon CloudWatch User Guide.
 Unit: Count |

 CPU Metrics¶